bmc/classutil/index.md

 ## Compile-time

-* ClassUtil requires a Scala 2.8 environment, because it uses the [continuations][] plug-in available in 2.8.
+* ClassUtil requires a Scala 2.8 environment, or better, because it uses the [continuations][] plug-in, not available in versions before 2.8.
 * Other compile-time requirements are automatically satisfied, if you use Maven or SBT.
 See below.